Key statistics for cancers in adolescents

 About 5,000 teens aged 15 to 19 are diagnosed with cancer each year in the United States.
 Overall, this accounts for less than 1% of all cancers.

 About 600 adolescents die from cancer each year.
-Cancer accounts for about 5% of deaths and is the 4th leading cause of death in this age group, behind only accidents, suicide, and homicide.
+Cancer is the fourth leading cause of death in this age group, behind only accidents, suicide, and homicide.

 Survival rates for cancer in teens have not changed much in recent decades, unlike the improvements seen in many cancers in children and older adults.
 As with cancers in children, the progress in some cancers in adolescents has been greater than in others.